 For curriculum specifically designed for younger students, check out Be Internet Awesome.
 This curriculum is for students ages 8-11, and teaches them how to be safe and confident explorers of the online world.
 Or, check out CS First, an elementary and middle school curriculum that teaches students to code using the Scratch programming language.

 Adult Learning - College and Continuing Education

 Our College and Continuing Education curriculum is designed for adult learners in spaces like community colleges, workforce development trainings, libraries, at home and more, with over 50 hours of content spanning topics like budgeting, finding a job, and project management.Lessons like Use Google to Get a New Job go through activities like researching and finding jobs in the community, developing resumes, preparing for interviews, and creating job plans to help students better develop the skills they need for a successful new job hunt.

-- Teachers sign up for free and select a lesson.
+- Teachers sign up, free of charge, and select a lesson.

 - Learners watch a set of videos online and complete the project-based activity.
 (Each video includes instructions to guide learners through completing a larger project.)

 - Learners complete assessments to show what they’ve learned.

 - Teachers can track achievements through their Applied Digital Skills dashboard.

 Each lesson is taught through self-paced, step-by-step videos that reduce the pressure on teachers to be technology experts.
 By the end of each video, learners will have completed an engaging project that teaches important digital skills through relatable content.